seed-labs/seed-emulator/examples/C06-wireless-emulation/README.md

-# DEMO for mobile network simulator.
+# DEMO for wireless network emulation.
 ## Setting
 Use SDN-MANET branch of SEED-Emulator repo.
 ```sh